The Great Impersonator: Critical reception

 In a negative review, writing for Pitchfork, Shaad D'Souza wrote that "much of The Great Impersonator does feel like it's designed to position Halsey as a tortured, singular artist".
 He went on to conclude that Halsey is "not great at channeling artists from eras gone by" nor is she "a particularly sharp assessor of modern celebrity.
 So what then?
 Is it enough, as The Great Impersonator so clearly wants us to believe it is, to say you've suffered for your art, and your fans, and call it a day?"
 Halsey took to Twitter to respond to D'Souza, stating "I think it’s so beautiful that everyone interprets things differently."
+Another notable negative review came from online music critic Anthony Fantano, who scored the album 1/10; the video for the review subsequently became his most disliked review in the history of his YouTube channel.
+Halsey subsequently criticized Fantano over the review in 2026, calling him a "raised-by-4chan edgelord bully"; Fantano would later respond to the controversy with a video addressing his review.